Programs at Two Institutions Earn NAEYC Early Childhood Higher Education Accreditation; Programs at Nine Institutions Renew Accreditation

 For Immediate Release

-WASHINGTON — The National Association for the Education of Young Children’s (NAEYC) Commission on the Accreditation of Early Childhood Higher Education Programs is pleased to announce that it has granted renewed accreditation to early childhood degree programs at three institutions of higher education during its summer meeting.
-This brings the total number of institutions with currently accredited programs to 197 in 40 states across the country.
+WASHINGTON — The National Association for the Education of Young Children’s (NAEYC) Commission on the Accreditation of Early Childhood Higher Education Programs is pleased to announce that it has granted first-time accreditation to programs at two institutions of higher education and renewed accreditation for programs at nine institutions during its summer meeting.
+This brings the total number of institutions with currently accredited programs to 185 in 38 states across the country.

 "The Commission congratulates all of the programs that renewed accreditation in this review cycle," said Bridget Murray, Chair of the Commission.
 "Through accreditation, programs are demonstrating their willingness to be held accountable to the profession and the public for ensuring that their graduates are ready to be effective in early learning settings.
 As we lean into the Unifying Framework's recommendations for the profession, which includes calling for all early childhood professional preparation programs to be accredited, I commend these programs for leading the way.”